Humberto Vidal explosion: Investigation

 The NTSB's investigation revealed that several persons had reported a gas leak in the building in the days leading up to the explosion, complaining about a bad smell in the store's basement.
 The store had no gas supply, so another nearby gas line appeared to be the culprit.
 It was discovered that a gas pipe carrying the heavier-than-air propane gas was broken.
 A few years earlier, a water main was installed below, which bent the pipe in the process.
 When the pipe had been installed, it was tightly bent, adding to its stress levels.
 The addition of the water main caused it to break.

 The explosive gas reached the shop basement by migrating around and over pipes, causing the foul odor.
 However, gas company technicians were unable to detect the gas before the blast.
 Investigators discovered that holes used to detect gas below ground were only 46 cm deep when the gas was about 120 cm down; therefore, there was no way that the gas could be detected in this manner.
 Perhaps the most crucial error in detection occurred when a technician turned on his equipment while in the building rather than in fresh air as required, causing a failure to detect gas.
 The ignition source was found to be an air-conditioning switch with heated wiring.

 The San Juan Gas Company vehemently denied responsibility and suggested that the blast could have been caused by sewer gas.
 However, the lighter-than-air sewer gas collects in the ceiling, while propane collects on the floor.
 The investigation showed that stored shoes were tossed up by the explosion, meaning that the fuel had to be at ground level.
 An upward-bent beam was also crucial to determining that the blast had come from below.

 Aftermath

 The San Juan Gas Company was sued by the victims' families and owners of the businesses affected.
 There were a total of 1,500 lawsuits presented.
-Through the process, the company admitted no wrongdoing.
+Throughout the process, the company admitted no wrongdoing.
 Of all the lawsuits, 725 were settled out of court, while 101 were ruled against the company.
 The remaining lawsuits were settled in 2002 for $28 million.
 There was also criticism of the company's training practices, which management promised to rectify.

 According to a city resolution, all underground gas lines in Río Piedras were removed to avoid further tragedies.
 The area of the explosion now has a mural in remembrance of those who died.